-Stocks that detracted most during the period were Dominion Energy, Crown Castle and Algonquin Power & Utilities.
-US utility, Dominion Energy, declined as the management team announced a strategic review of the business that could lead to changes to earnings guidance.
-Shares of Crown Castle fell as US Treasury yields rose on inflation concerns.
-Canadianbased utility, Algonquin Power & Utilities, declined after having to withdraw its long-term growth targets due to macro headwinds and a challenging capital markets environment.
+The stocks that detracted the most were the investments in US utility Dominion Energy, and US tower companies Crown Castle and American Tower.
+Dominion Energy declined as the management team announced a strategic review of the business that could lead to changes to earnings guidance.
+Crown Castle and American Tower fell as US Treasury yields rose on inflation concerns.